 Related Article – Dishonorable Discharge: Reasons, Consequences, And More

-The United States Military Apprenticeship Program (USMAP) also allows QMs to complete several of their civilian apprenticeship requirements while on active duty.
+The United States Military Apprenticeship Program (USMAP) also allows QMs to complete several apprenticeship requirements while on active duty.

 Several national certifications, federal licenses, and state licenses are obtainable by sailors in the Quartermaster rating.